Saturday, May 23, 2020

 ----------------------------------------------------

 Commissioner's Park at Dow's Lake.
 I'm sure that several companies are anxious to get their reptilian claws into this valuable real estate.
 King Willem Alexander and Queen Maxima never visited this sacred ground during their recent visit to Canada.
-The Dutch Royal Family always attended commemorations at the park---Queen Juliana, Prince Bernhard, Queen Beatrix and Princess Margriet.
+The Dutch Royal Family always attended events at the park-Queen Juliana, Prince Bernhard, Queen Beatrix and Princess Margriet.

 The Tulip Festival is offering virtual tours of the event, which is probably a kiss of death to any live, real, interactive event in the future.
 Local politicians without any sense of vision, or accountability to our children and grandchildren are ruining a prime tourist location: Dow's Lake, the Farm and Little Italy.
-How do you even sleep at night, knowing that Carling Avenue (my street), Preston Avenue, Bayswater, Booth, land behind the Adult High School and many other sites will be bombarded with:
+Residents of the west end can look forward to:

 ---noise pollution